 “We are looking into improving our processes which will help us to better educate people, such as new team members as we grow.
 We are beginning to document how we got to this point, as a timeline, the key learns, how to maintain the standards we have achieved.
 This is an essential part of what we need to do going forward”.

 To support this self-funded series and to be the first to hear about any new interviews, please subscribe to our weekly eNewsletter.
 Just click ‘stay updated’ in the menu.

 What are you most proud of when you reflect on your sustainability journey so far?

 “There are 2 things that immediately come to mind…

 1) There is a large reserve adjacent to the marine national park which we helped to put in place, we worked with the community and local tribe to implement this.
 Back then, real estate was going crazy.
 There is no value in the construction industry for mangrove forests, however mangrove sites are hugely valuable to nature.

 2) We get to see the differences in the lives of the communities that are touched by Tranquilo Bay.
 To hear one of our team explaining to a new member why we do what we do, for example with littering, it is a very proud moment for us.
 One story which will always stay with me is the 2 sisters we had in our team.
 Their mother was losing her sight, because of their work and the skills they developed they were able to put money aside to pay for the operation their mother so desperately needed.”

-What is one of the best way guests can engage in your eco approach?“We love to show guests how chocolate is grown and made.
-People are usually unaware of just how labour intensive it really is.
-So when ethical brands ask for more money for their chocolate people can appreciate why this is.”
+“One of the ways is we love to show guests how chocolate is grown and made.
+People are usually unaware of just how labor-intensive it really is.
+So, when ethical brands ask for more money for their products, people who purchase and enjoy that chocolate can appreciate why this is.”